AvyFly/parasect/docs/usage_create_menu.rst

 The Default Parameter set is not used for the child-Meals.
 The parameter set of the parent is used instead.
 Editing the parent Ingredients is thus always possible, but to add new parameters that don't exist in the parent Meal you will need to also set ``add_new`` to ``true``.

+.. seealso:: Now that you have created your Meals Menu, find out how to point *Parasect* to it in `Setting Paths`_.